playfulprogramming/playfulprogramming/content/blog/angular-extend-class/index.md

 }
 ```

-But still wanted to share this logic between mutliple components.
+But still wanted to share this `window` size logic between multiple components.

 Luckily, we can do this using a traditional Object-Oriented Programming (OOP) method: Create a base class that we extend later.

 Let's try this really quick and create a `BaseComponent` class: